smozhevsky/JS---cost-calc/README.md

 # JS-calculator for site
-Let's write a Calculator to calculate the cost of layout The course is suitable for those who are just learning JS:
+Let's write a Calculator to calculate the cost of layout.

+The course is suitable for those who are just learning JS:
 Let's write a Calculator to calculate the cost of layout
 * Learn the basics of JavaScript and ES6.